Certificate in Aging & Health

 - Read the latest Aging & Health Certificate news and updates in the Spring 2022 newsletter

-- Aging & Health Certificate student Halle Sentman shares her experience proposing a bill to support caregivers at her field placement at NJ's District 11 office.
+- Aging & Health Certificate student Halle Sentman shares her experience proposing a bill to support caregivers at her practicum learning at NJ's District 11 office.

 - View recordings of recent events and presentations on our YouTube playlist.